ASingham/MMAN4020_T3_2022_Purple_House/README.md

     ```
 5. Test the installation and compatibility of the ESP32 board package

-    Plug in the physical ESP32 board into the computer.
+    Plug the physical device into the computer using the USB cable.
     * In Arduino IDE, select the board by clicking through:
     ```sh
     Tools>Board>Board>Adafruit ESP32 Feather